ITALY BEACH VACATION TIPS

 Spiagga Anginarra is one of the largest beaches in Acquafredda Maratea.
 It has dark gray sand and crystal-clear blue waters.
 The beach is not easy to get to, but those who walk the extra mile will be rewarded with amazing views.
 This picturesque destination with 200 meters of sandy shore surrounded by a dramatic rocky shoreline and rugged cliffs is certainly one of the most beautiful places in South Italy.

 Rena Majore Beach – Sardinia

 Spiagga Rena Majore on the northernmost tip of Sardinia is Gallura’s top beach with fine golden sand and clear waters.
 This is a superb spot for those who wish to enjoy their time surrounded by nature.
 During the summer months, the calm and clear water full of fish offers perfect conditions for snorkeling and diving.
 The vast pine forest behind the beach provides shelter from the sun and wind.
-Should you look for an Italy beach vacation far from the crowd, this is the area you should consider visiting!
+Should you look for an Italy beach vacation far from the crowd, Sardinia beaches won’t disappoint you!

 This sheltered beach is the longest beach on Elba.
 It offers a wide stretch of fine sand that is perfect for kids to play in.
 Thanks to its shallow waters, Campo all’Aia is perfect for those who are not strong swimmers.
 Experienced water adventurers shouldn’t miss out snorkeling at the Roman cargo shipwreck that lies on the sea bed just a few hundred meters from the shore.